Current Exhibition · Gstaad, Switzerland

 Stillstand

 Large‑format oil paintings of alpine infrastructure — cable car stations, reservoir dams, mountain huts — drained of human presence, rendered in muted greys and off‑whites.
-Brenner's canvases describe a landscape rationalised by human use and abandoned by human warmth.

 Work by Marlene Hofstetter